taejoonlee56/recipemaker/README.md

 5. type ```ollama serve``` in the terminal to run Ollama.

 6. type ```ollama pull taejoonlee/v7``` at your terminal to download the recipe generator model.
+ - The models we attempted to train in this project can be found at ```https://ollama.com/taejoonlee?sort=newest```.
+ - We recommend using the v7 model (llama 3 8b).

 7. Run the Open Web UI by typing ```open-webui serve``` in the terminal.